 Email me when you're ready to have me tell your story in five dimensions.

 Here are some examples of my recent video productions.

 bluefx.net with Jeff Sengstack

-I recently worked with Emmy-award-winner and Adobe Certified Expert Jeff Sengstack to create green screen footage to be used as an introduction to the After Effects templates and instruction offered by bluefx.net.
+I worked with Emmy-award-winner and Adobe Certified Expert Jeff Sengstack to create green screen footage to be used as an introduction to the After Effects templates and instruction offered by bluefx.net.
 We decided to work against my green screen so the

 background could be replaced with whatever images bluefx.net had in mind.
 I also provided a scrolling prompter since Jeff had eleven pages of script to cover during this several-hour session.
 Here's some of bluefx.net footage.

 Jaclyn Steele in Concert